 Funding was a big challenge.
-We did some research and they said we needed an upwards of $250, sildenafil 000 just to get a bottle off the end of production line.
+We did some research and they said we needed upwards of $250,000 just to get a bottle off the end of the production line.
 To us, that was overwhelming.
 We probably only had $1,000 between us, we were just uni students.
 We also had no idea how to run a business or how to start a bottled water company.

 What has been the most effective form of advertising?

 Our most effective form of advertising would definitely have to be social media.
 Probably second to that would be public relations.